Group Therapy for Teens in Redondo Beach

 • Interpersonal effectiveness

 Process groups help teens work through stressors in a supportive and safe environment.
-Examples of process groups include grief groups, groups to work through bullying, eating disorder groups, play therapy groups, and empowerment groups.
-Process group therapy is an effective tool in helping teens learn how to trust others, share experiences, and give and take supportive feedback to and from peers.
+Examples of process groups include grief groups, groups to work through bullying, eating disorder groups, and play therapy groups.
+Eating disorders are among the specific clinical mental health conditions addressed in group therapy, with a focus on peer support and shared experiences.
+Process group therapy is an effective tool in helping teens learn how to trust others, share experiences, and give and take supportive feedback with peers.

 FAQs About Group Therapy for Teens